yamatatsu/blog/posts/003_AWS-Serverless-Applications-Lens.md

 ##### Reference Architecture
 Here we are presenting a scenario for common stream processing, which is a reference architecture for analyzing social media data.

-1. Data producers use the Amazon Kinesis Producer Library (KPL) to send social media streaming data to a Kinesis stream.
+1. **Data producers** use the Amazon Kinesis Producer Library (KPL) to send social media streaming data to a Kinesis stream.
 Amazon Kinesis Agent and custom data producers that leverage the Kinesis API can also be used.
-1. An Amazon Kinesis stream collects, processes, and analyzes real-time streaming data produced by data producers.
+1. An **Amazon Kinesis stream** collects, processes, and analyzes real-time streaming data produced by data producers.
 Data ingested into the stream can be processed by a consumer, which, in this case, is Lambda.
-1. AWS Lambda acts as a consumer of the stream that receives an array of the ingested data as a single event/invocation.
+1. **AWS Lambda** acts as a consumer of the stream that receives an array of the ingested data as a single event/invocation.
 Further processing is carried out by the Lambda function.
 The transformed data is then stored in a persistent storage, which, in this case, is DynamoDB.
-1. Amazon DynamoDB provides a fast and flexible NoSQL database service including triggers that can integrate with AWS Lambda to make such data available elsewhere.
+1. **Amazon DynamoDB** provides a fast and flexible NoSQL database service including triggers that can integrate with AWS Lambda to make such data available elsewhere.
-1. Business users leverage a reporting interface on top of DynamoDB to gather insights out of social media trend data.
+1. **Business users** leverage a reporting interface on top of DynamoDB to gather insights out of social media trend data.

 Configuration notes:

-- Follow best practices7 when re-sharding Kinesis streams in order to accommodate a higher ingestion rate.
+- Follow [best practices](http://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-scaling.html) when re-sharding Kinesis streams in order to accommodate a higher ingestion rate.
 Concurrency for stream processing is dictated by the number of shards.
 Therefore, adjust it according to your throughput requirements.
-- Consider reviewing the Streaming Data Solutions whitepaper8 for batch processing, analytics on streams, and other useful patterns.
+- Consider reviewing the [Streaming Data Solutions whitepaper](https://d0.awsstatic.com/whitepapers/whitepaper-streaming-data-solutions-on-aws-with-amazon-kinesis.pdf) for batch processing, analytics on streams, and other useful patterns.
-- When not using KPL, make certain to take into account partial failures for non-atomic operations such as PutRecords since the Kinesis API returns both successfully and unsuccessfully processed records9 upon ingestion time.
+- When not using KPL, make certain to take into account partial failures for non-atomic operations such as PutRecords since the Kinesis API returns both successfully and unsuccessfully processed [records](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) upon ingestion time.
-- Duplicated records10 may occur, and you must leverage both retries and idempotency within your application – both consumers and producers.
+- [Duplicated records](http://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-duplicates.html) may occur, and you must leverage both retries and idempotency within your application – both consumers and producers.
 - Consider using Kinesis Firehose over Lambda when ingested data needs to be continuously loaded into Amazon S3, Amazon Redshift, or Amazon ES.
 - Consider using Kinesis Analytics over Lambda when standard SQL could be used to query streaming data, and load only its results into Amazon S3, Amazon Redshift, Amazon ES, or Kinesis Streams.
-- Follow best practices for AWS Lambda stream-based invocation11 since that covers the effects on batch size, concurrency per shard, and monitoring stream processing in more detail.
+- Follow best practices for [AWS Lambda stream-based invocation](http://docs.aws.amazon.com/lambda/latest/dg/best-practices.html#stream-events) since that covers the effects on batch size, concurrency per shard, and monitoring stream processing in more detail.

 ### Web Application
 Web applications typically have demanding requirements to ensure a consistent, secure, and reliable user experience.
 In order to ensure high availability, global availability, and the ability to scale to thousands or potentially millions of users, companies often had to reserve substantial excess capacity to handle web requests at their highest anticipated demand.
 This often required managing fleets of servers and additional infrastructure components which, in turn, led to significant capital expenditures and long lead times for capacity provisioning.